jnbastoky/Recipes/Smoked Whole Chicken.md

 - Hickory and Apple wood

 ## Procedure
+1. Pre-heat smoker to 225-250F
-1. Mix vinegar, olive oil, and seasoning
+2. Mix vinegar, olive oil, and seasoning
-2. Spatchcock chicken
+3. Spatchcock chicken
+4. Salt
-3. Tuck in legs and wings
+6. Tuck in legs and wings
+7. Apply marinade
-4. Smoke for 3 hrs at 225-250F (internal ~130)
+8. Smoke for 3 hrs at 225-250F (internal ~130)
-5. Increase temperature to 400F until interval temp of 165F
+9. Increase temperature to 400F until interval temp of 165F

 ## Notes